ajithvcoder/E2EMLOps/README.md

 1. Learnt about making automated deployment with github actions

-2. If we build a gpu image from github runner then its throwing below error, so i have prebuilt image
+2. If we build a gpu image from github runner then its throwing below error, so i added new privalges to use host gpu.

 ```
 /opt/conda/lib/python3.11/site-packages/torch/cuda/__init__.py:734: UserWarning: Can't initialize NVML
   warnings.warn("Can't initialize NVML")
 ```
+3. I learnt a lot about Github actions, Kubernetes services in past few assignments and i learnt that its good to spent some money for AWS services, similar to how we pay fees for courses.
+We get some courses for 20k, 50k but we hesitate to spend 500 ro 1000 rupees for doing some practical work, it has helped me.
+I spent 10k on all 18 assignments, it has helped me in handling kubernetes issues in my office.

 *Mostly other stuffs are already done in previous assignments and this assignment is a combination of everything.